 Not Herself: Luccio.
 Those who knew the powerful Captain of the Wardens before being forced into the younger body would have known something was wrong with her if they learned she was having mindless sex with Harry.
 Harry notes another problem with spotting something wrong is people look for a person to be worse off.
 Luccio was happier after sleeping with Harry and in a world of so much pain and suffering, those who should have paid more attention weren't going to step on her happier attitude without good cause.

 Not Hyperbole: When Harry tells Lara Raith that her cousin Madeline is a traitor to the White Court and is setting Lara up to take the fall, Lara whispers in a controlled rage that she will rip out Madeline's intestines with her bare hands.
-Not only does this happen, but it gets worse too.
+She does this exact thing while feeding on her cousin.

 Not So Different: When discussing the idea of Wizards helping in mortal affairs, like World War II and the fact they didn't, one of Luccio's counters is by Harry's argument, that there was a clear evil side and thus the Council should have helped, then the Council should attack the United States for their crimes against the Native Americans.